Site updates in progress - some features may be temporarily unavailable

 Math Pathways | High School Math Profile

 Math skills are vital for student success in postsecondary education and the workforce.
-Research shows that when education systems support student completion of math all four years of high school, and provide the access and support to complete advanced math courses like Advanced Placement (AP)/International Baccalaureate (IB)/Dual Credit math in high school, students are more likely to successfully obtain a postsecondary credential and earn a living wage job.
+Research shows that when education systems support student completion of math all four years of high school, and provide the access and support to complete advanced math courses like Advanced Placement (AP)/International Baccalaureate (IB)/Dual Credit math in high school, students successfully obtain a postsecondary credential and earn a living wage job at a higher rate.
 Exposure to high-quality math instruction in the classroom across the pipeline helps students thrive and excel in the higher skills needed for college and career.

 Jump to: Source and cohort information about this data.